mattlaturner-alt1/tailscale-factory-connect/README.md

 3) Configure the KVM server for Subnet Routing and advertise routed for VMs - See file "KVM-Server-Subnet-Routing"
 4) Install and Configure Tailscale on Windows PV for remote access - See file "Windows-PC"

-## Deploy using bash scipts or ansible
+## Deploy using bash scipts or ansible (in progress)
-## There are several "base scripts" that can be modified based on you deployment variables, i.e. IP Adressing, acccounts, routes to advertise
+## There are several "base scripts" that can be modified based on you deployment variables.
 ## Here's what each sample script does
 Deploy to multiple Tailscale clients Linux PLC servers Bash acripts:
-1) matt-tailnet-multiple-server-deploy.sh.txt - uses bash scripts to deploy Tailscale clients to a list of servers by IP Address
+1) matt-tailnet-multiple-server-deploy.sh - uses bash scripts to deploy Tailscale clients to a list of servers by IP Address
 2) matt-tailnet.sh - Install and Deploy Tailscale/Prometheus/Grafana on Linux w/cockpit for advanced monitoring
 Ansible:
-1) matt-tailnet-multiple-server-deploy.yaml.txt - uses ansible to deploy Tailscale clients to a list of servers by .ini file
+1) matt-tailnet-multiple-server-deploy.yaml - uses ansible to deploy Tailscale clients to a list of servers by .ini file
 2) inventory.ini - sample .ini file
-3) matt-tailnet-ansible.txt - uses ansible to Install and Deploy Tailscale/Prometheus/Grafana on Linux w/cockpit for advanced monitoring
+3) matt-tailnet-ansible - uses ansible to Install and Deploy Tailscale/Prometheus/Grafana on Linux w/cockpit for advanced monitoring

 ## Future Enhancements
 - Develop detailed ansible scripts to simplify deployment for thousands of PLC servers